-Remember to use common sense when stripping off at a beach.
-Only select secluded areas where there are either other naked people or no one at all.
+Finally, remember to use common sense when stripping off at a beach—only select secluded areas where there are either other naked people or no one at all.

 Central Auckland City

-- Herne Bay - Close to central Auckland, in the heart of a residential area.
+- Herne Bay: Close to central Auckland, in the heart of a residential area.
 Nudism is tolerated here, but be discreet.
 The area is located about 3 kilometers from Ponsonby.

-- Bethells Beach (Te Henga) - A popular surf beach, but there are few people away from the area near the lifeguard building.
+- Bethells Beach (Te Henga): A popular surf beach, but there are few people away from the area near the lifeguard building.

-- North Piha Beach - This is Auckland's most popular west-coast beach so discretion is required.
+- North Piha Beach: This is Auckland's most popular west-coast beach so discretion is required.
 The northern end is furthest away from the crowds and therefore the spot favored for skinny dipping.

-- Orpheus Bay, Huia - In contrast to the other beaches in west Auckland, this is a small sandy bay that is sheltered and secluded.
+- Orpheus Bay, Huia: In contrast to the other beaches in west Auckland, this is a small sandy bay that is sheltered and secluded.
 It's within the Manukau Harbor so it doesn't have the black sand and strong winds and currents of the ocean beaches.

-- Whatipu - Rugged, wild, and isolated; you can walk for miles without meeting another soul.
+- Whatipu: Rugged, wild, and isolated; you can walk for miles without meeting another soul.

-- Pohutukawa Bay - Probably Auckland's nicest nude beach, at the northern end of the Long Bay reserve.
+- Pohutukawa Bay: Probably Auckland's nicest nude beach, at the northern end of the Long Bay reserve.
 It's a twenty-minute walk around the coast or over the hills, but well worth it.

 East and South Auckland